As students feel more comfortable in our physical space – it is only fair that we continue to challenge them.

 Year 7 and 8 students are immersed in a Literacy and Numeracy program, where we either read or do maths for 10 minutes at the start of every lesson, and for 30 minutes once a fortnight.
 We believe this time commitment functions to build resilient readers with a wide vocabulary: well equipped for senior school.

-We are introducing changes to the curriculum structure for Years 9 and 10 from 2020.
+We have introduced changes to the curriculum structure for Years 9 and 10.
 This means more subject choices and opportunities for students to engage and develop.
-From 2019 Year 8 students are taking part in a subject selection process where they can, potentially, study what were traditionally Year 10 subjects in Year 9.
+In August, Year 8 students take part in a subject selection process where they can, potentially, study what were traditionally Year 10 subjects in Year 9.

 Leader Alex Reynolds | 02 6043 5500